 With his charismatic and outgoing demeanor, Erik is a local Changemaker who makes an impact on thousands of children and families.
 Below is a personal message from Erik about his favorite food a wonderful classic Peruvian dish called Peruvian Lomo Saltado and why it (and Peru) are so meaningful to him.

 This recipe for Peruvian Lomo Saltado is not Erik’s recipe, but one that he says is authentic and I absolutely love it.
 I have adapted the recipe only slightly, the original one can be found here.
-I myself was unable to locate fresh Ají chili peppers, but after speaking with a chef at a local Peruvian restauranteur me I was told the peppers are available in both a pureed paste and jared form (see above).
+I myself was unable to locate fresh Ají amarillo chili peppers, but after speaking with a chef at a local Peruvian restauranteur me I was told the peppers are available in both a pureed paste and jared form (see above).
 The paste is much hotter so be mindful of that is using it.
-I prefered the jarred Ají peppers much more, but both with can work.
-If you have difficulty locating the jarred Ají in a store near you, Amazon does carry them.
+I prefered the jarred Ají chili peppers much more, but both with can work.
+If you have difficulty locating the jarred Ají or other types of specialty Peruvian food items in a store near you, try Kosmos Peru, this is a fantastic online store which carries a vast array of Peruvian specialty food items.
 This is an easy and tasty dish and one my family absolutely loved.

 Peruvian Lomo Saltado